Men's Swimming Banquet Awards

 April 23, 2003

-The University of California men's swimming and diving team announced its annual team awards at a banquet held Sunday, April 6 in Berkeley.
-Senior Anthony Ervin took home the Most Valuable Performer trophy.
+The University of California men's swimming and diving team announced its annual team awards at a banquet held Sunday, Apr.
+6 at the Claremont Hotel and Spa in Berkeley.
+Senior Anthony Ervin took home the Most Valuable Performer award.

 Ervin, one of the world's top sprinters, finished his career at Cal as a seven-time national champion.
 He won the 100-yard freestyle three years in a row, and recently anchored the Golden Bears' 400 free relay team to an NCAA, U.S. Open and Cal school record (2:48.99).
 He also won the 50 (19.28) and 100 free (42.62) events at the Pac-10 Championships.
 Ervin was named the 2002 Pac-10 Swimmer of the Year.